-Please note that after you have updated your organisation data in the Beneficiary register, the edited data does not appear automatically in the submission system.
+Please note that after you have updated your organisation data in the Participant Register, the edited data does not appear automatically in the submission system.
 You have to delete your PIC in Step 4 (Step 3 for the coordinator) of the submission system and add it again.

 You can edit the form as often as necessary before the call deadline.
 Do not forget to validate the form to check whether there are any blocking errors or warnings provoked by the given information.